Skip to content

 Extra Loyalty Points

 Offer modifiers on how Loyalty Members earn points.
-This is perfect for themed days or launching a new product line.
+This is perfect for driving traffic on slow days or launching new products.

 • Example: "Double Point Tuesdays" or "Triple Point Wine Happy Hours".

-• Logic: Use a points multiplier to increase the number of points earned on specific products or departments (e.g., "2x points on chardonnay")
+• Logic: Use a Points Multiplier to increase points earned on specific products or departments.

 • Configuration: The multiplier uses a decimal format.
 For example, entering 2 adds double extra loyalty points to the transaction.